-E. The Actions Of Defendants Garcia And McGuire Are Also Part Of The Conspiratorial Activities And Their Motion To Dismiss Must Also Be Denied.
+E. The Actions Of Defendants Garcia And McGuire Are Also Part Of The Conspiratorial Activities, They are Not subject to Absolute or Qualified Immunity, And Their Motion To Dismiss Must Also Be Denied.

 All above arguments are specifically incorporated by reference herein, and the following is added as to defendants Garcia and McGuire (referred to as UNR Campus Police), the two UNR campus police officers.